NoobLikesThis/rcm-modded/README.md

 # rcm
-rcm, aka Roblox Cache Modifier is a python script to change any file that roblox caches (animations, textures, meshes and more) these changes can not be detected by roblox (as of writing this)
+rcm, aka Roblox Cache Modifier is a python script to change any file that roblox caches (animations, textures, meshes and more)
+### Cache modification currently is and probably always will be undetectable by roblox

 # !!!
 WARNING !!!